matthew-lang/showcase/README.md

 or showcase.json to be considered as part of the showcase.

 Directories without any of the two files, showcase.html and showcase.json, are dropped from the showcase.
-Normally, the showcase.html is used as the ICON for the exhibit.
+Normally, the showcase.html is used as the icon for the exhibit.
 Each icon is hyperlinked in a way that when it is clicked the exhibit itself would load.

 Showcase is designed to be recursive.
 It could be rendered as a showcase of showcases.
 If a